 Clinical Value of Salivary Gland Scan

-Provides real-time dynamic information
+Offers real-time dynamic images.

-Who Might Need This Scan?
+Who Should Consider This Scan?

 Limitations of the Scan

-Low spatial resolution compared to structural imaging
+Reduced spatial resolution compared to CT or MRI.

 Preparation and Safety